-The vertical distribution of CO2 averaged over the 20 last days of July between 5 S and 20 S is represented in Fig. 9 for simulations REF (left) and TH (middle).
-The activation of the pyro-thermal plume model mainly affects the vertical distribution of CO2 over Southern Africa.
-When emissions are injected in the first model layer, the concentration is maximal near surface and decreases above boundary layer top.
-When the pyro-thermal plume model is activated, the maximal concentration is located around
+The vertical distribution of $CO_2$ averaged over the 20 last days of July between 5 S and 20 S is represented in Fig. 9 for simulations REF (left) and TH (middle).
+In both simulations, $CO_2$ is emitted in the first model layer, uniformely in simulation REF, only in the grid area covered by the pyro-plume in simulation TH.
+It is then transported by the different parameterizations of LMDZ (boundary layer turbulence, deep convection and pyro-convection for TH).
+The activation of the